-Hernias are most common in the abdomen, but they can also appear in the upper thigh, belly button, and groin areas.
-Most hernias aren’t immediately life-threatening, but they don’t go away on their own.
-Sometimes they can require surgery to prevent potentially dangerous complications.
+Hernias are most common in the abdomen, but can also occur in the upper thigh, navel, and groin.
+Hernias are the not immediately life-threatening, but they do not go away on their own.
+Sometimes they require surgery to prevent potentially dangerous complications.

 TYPES OF HERNIA: